 Undergraduate Research Opportunities Programme (UROP)

-Please note that while UROP is a non-student status and there are no programme fees applicable, it is the decision of the host department to use this option.
+Please note that UROP is a non-study (student) status and there are no programme fees applicable.
+It is the decision of the host department to use the UROP option.

 Further details are available on the UROP website.